THIS DATE IN HISTORY: Oct. 25

 2000: Ray Bourque becomes the highest-scoring defenseman in NHL history.

-Bourque passes Paul Coffey by earning two assists in the Colorado Avalanche's 2-1 victory against the Nashville Predators at Pepsi Center.
-He ends the regular season with 1,579 points, still an NHL record for defensemen.
-After that, he plays on a Stanley Cup-winning team for the only time in his NHL career when he helps the Avalanche win the second championship in franchise history.
+Bourque passes Paul Coffey when he is credited with two assists in the Colorado Avalanche's 2-1 overtime victory against the Nashville Predators at Pepsi Center.
+He ends the 2000-01 season with 1,579 points, still an NHL record for defensemen.

-1990: Brett Hull becomes the first player in St. Louis Blues history to have back-to-back hat tricks.
-He scores three times in an 8-5 victory against the visiting Toronto Maple Leafs one night after getting three goals against Toronto at Maple Leaf Gardens.
+1990: Brett Hull becomes the first player in St. Louis Blues history to have back-to-back hat tricks when he scores three times in an 8-5 victory against the visiting Toronto Maple Leafs one night after getting three goals against Toronto at Maple Leaf Gardens.
 The goals give him 13 in the Blues' first 10 games.

 2002: New Jersey Devils defenseman Ken Daneyko ends his NHL-record 256-game goal drought when he scores in a 2-1 road victory against the Sabres.
-It came on a slap shot while the Sabres were about to receive a delayed penalty and was his first goal since Feb.
-9, 1999, when he scored against the Vancouver Canucks.
+The goal comes on a slap shot during a delayed penalty and is his first since Feb.
+9, 1999, when he scores against the Vancouver Canucks.